 - Canva and Lumen 5: Easy to build and manage quick social video.

 - InShot: The best video editor for your phone.

 - Reviewstudio: That’s us!
 When it comes time for the review and approval part of the video production, we have a great tool to keep your feedback organized and efficient.

 Video Marketing Trends that Work

-Video tends to require a lot of work upfront, whether the set up with an agency or learning basics of editing, getting the right gear and lighting or getting comfortable behind the camera.
+Video tends to require a lot of work upfront, whether the setup with an agency or learning the basics of editing, getting the right gear and lighting or getting comfortable behind the camera.
 It gets much easier with practice.
 Use some of our tips above to get ahead of the curve and create great video content that actually gets shared and seen.